 Finally, Argentina’s anti-trust laws were designed to stop firms from creating or entering into contracts that would create monopolies.
 Permission must first be granted to your proposed business activities to ensure the market remains fair and competitive.

 What’s more, Argentina’s Commercial Practices Code has a policy on preventing dominant companies in the country forcing out competitors using predatory techniques such as unreasonable pricing and operating non-profitable stores.

 It’s vital to seek corporate law advice when starting a business in Argentina.
 Biz Latin Hub is best placed to assist in your entry or expansion into Argentina and Latin America.
 Whether you have spotted a gap in the market and want to operate in the country, or have plans to expand but need guidance on compliance, our team of lawyers and legal experts are on hand to help.

-To find out more, contact us on [email protected], and check our site regularly for more guides and assistance on operating legally in Argentina in order to maximise your profitability.
+To find out more, get in contact with our team of experts today and check our site regularly for more guides and assistance on operating legally in Argentina in order to maximize your profitability.